writethedocs/www/docs/conf/na/2017/cfp.rst

 best to help make it happen.

 Speaking at Write the Docs is a fantastic way to participate in the community.
-Additionally, all those who submit a proposal but are not selected to speak will be able to register at the early bird registration price, even if the cut-off has passed.

 Finally, you’ll hear from us with our proposal decisions by March 1st.